VishalThilak/StockApp/README.md

 A stock web application that uses machine learning to predict the forcast of a stock.
 The user simple selects the stock of their choosing, and then they see a timeline of the stocks trend.
+In addition, I have created my own LSTM model attempting to predict the trend of a stock and seeing how accurate it is.

 ## Getting Started